Bonfire Night – How to Preserve the Wildlife

 Additionally, think about the flow and functionality of your outdoor space.
 Consider how you and your guests will move through the garden and how different areas will be connected.
 For example, you may want to create a pathway that leads from the patio to a secluded seating area, or a winding path that takes you through a lush garden.

 Choosing the right plants and features is crucial to bring your landscape design to life.
-Consider factors such as color, texture, height, and blooming periods when selecting your plant palette.
+Consider factors such as colour, texture, height, and blooming periods when selecting your plant palette.
 Additionally, incorporate hardscape elements and focal points that complement your overall design aesthetic.

 When selecting plants for your garden, think about creating a balanced and diverse plant palette.
 Choose a mix of evergreen and deciduous plants to ensure year-round interest.
 Consider incorporating plants with different textures, such as feathery grasses or glossy-leaved shrubs, to add visual variety to your garden.